mqwfrog/MHCCL/README.md

 ### MHCCL: Masked Hierarchical Cluster-wise Contrastive Learning for Multivariate Time Series - A PyTorch Version
+Authors: Qianwen Meng, Hangwei Qian, Yong Liu, Yonghui Xu, Zhiqi Shen, Lizhen Cui This work is accepted for publication in Proceedings of the 37th AAAI Conference on Artificial Intelligence (AAAI 2023).

+### Citation:
+If you find any of the codes helpful, kindly cite our paper.

+@misc{meng2022mhccl,
+    title={MHCCL: Masked Hierarchical Cluster-wise Contrastive Learning for Multivariate Time Series}, author={Qianwen Meng and Hangwei Qian and Yong Liu and Yonghui Xu and Zhiqi Shen and Lizhen Cui}, year={2022},
+    eprint={2212.01141},
+    archivePrefix={arXiv},
+    primaryClass={cs.LG}
+}

 ### Requirements for this project:
 - Python ≥ 3.6